You've checked your credit score and it's good and you're sure that you will be able to afford the monthly finance payments. No problem, right???????

 Propane: For cooking, heating and to run the refrigerator (when not on electric).

-Camping Fees: Unless you are planning to camp in Casino and/or WAL-MART parking lots, you are going to have pay to camp in a campground, state park, RV Resort etc. There are Discount Camping Clubs that can save you money on camping fees, such as The Good Sam Club.
+Camping Fees: Unless you are planning to camp in Casino and/or WAL-MART parking lots, you are going to have pay to camp in a campground, state park, RV Resort etc. There are Discount Camping Clubs that can save you money on camping fees.

 Fun Money: This is the money you are going to use for whatever you want to do, such as amusement parks, restaurants and souvenirs (you just have to have that Mickey Mouse hat or that "I love Camping" sweater for your Chihuahua).